 Second, a 5-foot buffer around wetlands waters of the U.S. would not be sufficient to avoid impacts to species associated with wetlands and other aquatic habitat types.
 Special-status species associated with wetlands (and other aquatic habitat types) in the Project area include the California red-legged frog, western spadefoot, western pond turtle, tricolored blackbird, and yellow warbler.
 These species use terrestrial habitats that extend well beyond the 5-foot buffer proposed in MM BIO-1.
 For example, western pond turtles use terrestrial habitat for nesting, resting, refuge, and overland dispersal.
 Rathbun et al. (2002) examined the distances pond turtles moved away from aquatic habitat for refuge, nesting, and resting.
-Mean maximum travel
+Mean maximum travel distances were 49.7 meters, 93.7 meters, and 12.0 meters, respectively.
+However, western pond turtles have been reported ranging as far as 500 meters (1,640 feet) from a watercourse to find suitable nesting habitat.
+Nests are typically located in open, grassy areas, such as those that occur in the Project area.

 &lt;sup>65 U.S. Fish and Wildlife Service.
 2005.
 Recovery Plan for Vernal Pool Ecosystems of California and Southern Oregon.
 U.S. Fish and Wildlife Service, Portland, Oregon. pp. II-220 through -235.
-Ibid.